bradb345/Server/README.MD

 - After a short brainstorming session we decided to create a Social Media App called “Project Expo”.
 It would be a place where General Assembly students could showcase their projects and serve as a one stop shop portfolio site.

+- On this project the work was first come first serve.
+We discussed with each other what functionality needed to be added and each member chose what they wanted to work on.

 ### - Backend